needle-mirror/com.unity.terrain-tools/Documentation~/create-shortcut-handlers.md

 using UnityEditor.ShortcutManagement;
 using UnityEditor.TerrainTools;

-internal class CustomTerrainToolWithShortcut : TerrainPaintTool<CustomTerrainToolWithShortcut>
+public class CustomTerrainToolWithShortcut : TerrainPaintTool<CustomTerrainToolWithShortcut>
 {
     // Add the Shortcut attribute and provide the name of the shortcut and context Type [Shortcut("Terrain/Select CustomTerrainToolWithShortcut", typeof(UnityEditor.TerrainTools.TerrainToolShortcutContext))]